Praying for Those in Authority

 All publishing rights reserved.
 Permission is herewith granted to reprint this article for personal use and to link or refer to it; however, no commercial re-publishing of the material in this article is permitted without prior written consent.

-Steven is the author of Fathered by God and with his wife Dianne, co-author of Dream Dreams and Dreams the Heal and Counsel.
-He has been a guest on the Miracle Channel, Trinity Television, and Crossroads Communication, and has taught internationally on various topics.
+Steven is the author of Fathered by God and, with his wife Dianne, co-author of Dream Dreams and Dreams the Heal and Counsel.
+They have been guests on the Miracle Channel, Trinity Television, and Crossroads Communication and has taught internationally on various topics.

-Without Prejudice. © 2023, Steven., house of bij de Leij., of man.
+Without Prejudice. © 2024, Steven., house of bij de Leij., of man.